Atlantis: Pearls of the Deep

 Developer: Alder Games | Publisher: Legacy Games | Release Date: 2012 | Genre: Casual / Puzzle / Indie | Website: Official Website | Purchase: Steam

 As interesting as this story sounds, it is pretty much forgotten as soon as the game starts.
-The gameplay is very much the focus of Atlantis: Pearls of the Deep, which is not a bad thing, but could leave players who appreciate a good story with their games somewhat irked.
+The gameplay is very much the focus of Atlantis: Pearls of the Deep, which is not a bad thing but could leave players who appreciate a good story with their games somewhat irked.
 Thankfully, the gameplay is good enough that after a while we barely noticed that the story wasn’t really going anywhere or revealing anything new.
 Instead, we were focused on the addictive task of clearing away pearls via physics-based match-3 gameplay.

 Overall, Atlantis: Pearls of the Deep is a relaxing and entertaining game that is perfect for chilling with after a long, stressful day.
-It is also a fun game to play if you want something soothing to pass some time without having to think too much.
+It is also a fun game to play if you want something soothing to pass some time without having to overthink.
 Some of the more challenging levels can become frustrating due to the amount of obstacles and the erratic way in which the pearls can bounce sometimes, but there is also the Zen mode to unwind with.
-If you are not a fan of puzzle games, then this is probably not going to be the one that will change your mind, but fans of the genre or anyone who can appreciate a good casual game will definitely get their money’s worth with this one.
+If you are not a fan of puzzle games, this is probably not going to be the one that will change your mind, but fans of the genre or anyone who can appreciate a good casual game will definitely get their money’s worth with this one.

 System Requirements